Drama at the University of Manchester

 The course is a practical option, open to third-year undergraduates studying drama as either a single or joint honours subject.
 It is demanding and all-consuming.

-Many of the course graduates go on to work in participatory theatre, setting up own companies like ODD Arts, Tie Die and Only Connect.
-Others forge careers with the leading companies in the field, like Clean Break or Geese Theatre Company.
+Many of the course graduates go on to work in participatory theatre, setting up own companies like ODD Arts, Tie Die, and Only Connect.
+Others forge careers with the leading companies in the field, like The Prison Literacy Trust, Safeground, Clean Break or Geese Theatre Company.
 Some students have found that the course has inspired them to take on another career entirely, and have gone on to train in social work and in 2017, two of them joined the prison service.
 One or two of them have gone on to carve careers in professional theatre, TV, and film.
 You can read what Benedict Cumberbatch thought about the experience of working with us as a student if you read his profile in the Daily Telegraph in November 2006.